-Non-verbal communication has a powerful effect on relationships and effective service provision.
+Non-verbal communication can vary between cultures.
 Non-verbal signals acceptable in one culture may be completely unacceptable or even offensive in another.
 Some of these sensitivities include:

 - Beckoning 'come here' with the palm upwards or pointing to a person or object with your index finger, hand or foot is offensive to some Muslims. - For some Muslim ethnic groups, particularly the Malays, the head should not be touched by other people as it is considered to be humiliating.
-However, this does not apply to Muslims coming from the Middle East for whom rubbing the head is considered a sign of love and respect.

-It is Western Australian Government policy to provide competent interpreting and translating services to clients who are unable to communicate effectively in spoken or written English.1
+However, this does not apply to Muslims coming from the Middle East for whom rubbing the head is considered a sign of love and respect. - It is Western Australian Government policy to provide competent interpreting and translating services to clients who are unable to communicate effectively in spoken or written English.1